Pursue MD/MS in UK

 Changed examination format: FMGE focuses on theoretical knowledge while NExT includes a two-step evaluation process.
 Step 1 assesses theoretical understanding, while Step 2 evaluates practical and clinical skills, emphasizing holistic medical competency.
 This shift requires FMGs to adapt to a more comprehensive testing approach.

-As per the NExT exam latest update, step 1 is most likely to be implemented from August 2025 whereas step 2 will be conducted in February 2026.
+As per the NExT exam latest update, step 1 is most likely to be implemented in near future.
 However, there is no official confirmation yet.
 The NExT aims to create a unified assessment system to ensure the competency of medical practitioners across the country.

 On Question asked by student community